keeps/fits-testing/README.md

 | **Results spreadsheet** | [download](results/harvard_01112013.xls) | [download](results/openPlanets_01112013.xls) | [download](results/gary_01112013.xls) | [download](results/keeps_01112013.xls) |

 <sup>1</sup> Correct result is one that agrees with the ground truth, incorrect result is one that disagrees with the ground truth, and unknown result is one where FITS gives no answer.
-<sup>2</sup> The validation and features extraction results depends on the identification process. eg: Fits A identifies a file as a PDF.
+<sup>2</sup> The validation depends on the identification process. eg: Fits A identifies a file as a PDF.
 Fits A validates the file as a PDF and the features extracted are related to a PDF file.
 Fits B identifies the same file as a AI.
 Fits B can't validate the file.
-Fits A may get better results on validation and features extraction, but the results are wrong, because the identification is not correct.
+Fits A may get better results on validation but the results are wrong, because the identification is not correct.
+The validation results are only calculated when the mimetype or the PUID are correct (eg. %CorrectValidation=(#ValidFiles/#FilesWithCorrectMimeOrPUID)*100).

-Test date: 2013-10-31
+Test date: 2013-11-01
 Test environment:
 * Processor: Intel® Core™ i5 CPU 650 @ 3.20GHz × 4
 * Memory: 7.7 GiB